simsong/timestudy/README.md

 config.ini.dist - Configuration file.
 Right now it just has database host/name/username/password.
 Except it doesn't have the password.
 Put the password in and rename config.ini.

-getservers.py --- extracts the servers from the public NTP list and parsers them.
+hosts_ntp_servers.py --- extracts the servers from the public NTP list and parsers them.
+(Not currently used)

-getusg.py --- Grabs the USG servers from usgv6-deploymon.antd.nist.gov.
-Can we get a better source?
+hosts_usg.py --- Returns the USG hosts from either the NIST list or the analytics list.

 ntp.txt --- My notes on NTP servers